How to Harness the Obscured Power Of Dim Dreams

 A vivid picture can stop you in your tracks.
 Depending on the subject, on the way it makes you feel, it commands your attention.
 When the typical dream you experience becomes more vivid than before it really gets your attention.

-When a picture is dim, few details stand out.
+When a picture had faded, few details stand out.

 Vivid dreams are easily remembered.

-Trying to remember a dim dream can be like trying to hold a splash of water in your hands before you can get them cupped.
+Trying to remember a faded dream can be like trying to hold a splash of water in your hands before you can get them cupped.
 The liquid mostly flows through your fingers.
-A dim dream doesn’t give your mind much to grab onto.
+A faded dream doesn’t give your mind much to grab onto.

-Shapes not the details on the shapes are the emphasis in dim dreams.
+Shapes not the details on the shapes are the emphasis in faded dreams.

-You might think having a bunch of dim dreams means it’s time to quit dream journaling, that there’s no point to it.
+You might think having a bunch of dim, faded dreams means it’s time to quit dream journaling, that there’s no point to it.

 You might think you’re dreaming wrong or dream journaling wrong.